f5vmr/svxlink_raspberry_usrp/README.md

 Whilst this in itself is not an image, it will take the hard work out of the physical compilation, although leaves a little work for the user to place the finishing touches to the final assembly.

 There are a number of available interface boards that have a variety of uses, either as a hotspot or a repeater, or even a fill-in receiver/transceiver for an existing SVXLink repeater.
-The settings in this build are for a homebrew interface board using GPIO 23 for the Receive COS and GPIO 24 for the PTT controller, or alternative a modified CM-108 that can use udev and drive the PTT from the modification components.
+The settings in this build are for a modified CM-108 that can use udev and drive the PTT from the modification components, or a homebrew interface with an unmodified CM-108 or similar.

 When using the GPIO Pins, an earth pin is also require, so using this combination, pins 14,16 and 18 are all adjacent and ideally placed for these functions.
 Pin 14 is the Earth, Pin 16 is GPIO 23 and Pin 18 is GPIO 24.

 For a second set of transceivers, you can consider GPIO 17 and 18 as COS & PTT for those.
+With the modified CM-108 the transmit is dealt with from the Sound Card settings.

-A copy of the design can be found on g4nab.co.uk.
-There is also a page showing the modification instructions for a CM-108 USB Sound Card.
+A copy of a simple design can be found on Facebook Svxlink Amateur Radio Users.
+There is also a page showing the modification instructions for a CM-108 USB Sound Card on g4nab.co.uk.

 <h3>The programming of the SDCard</h3>